pujaltedavid/marinature-docs/README.md

 ### Editing About Me

 The photographer can easily edit the About Me page.
 They can change either the title of the page and the description about themself.
+The same information message about changes made (from the image edition section) is visible to show cloud status.

 <img src="./img/admin-4.png" alt="DESKTOP ADMIN EDIT ABOUT ME">